antonio-marasescu/the-stc-repository/cloud/aws/aws-cloud-practitioner-questions.md

   - You must activate both AWS generated tags and user-defined tags separately before they can appear in Cost Explorer or on a cost allocation report
 - Which AWS services support High Availability by default?
 (Select two)
   - EFS, DynamoDB
+- A customer has created a VPC and a subnet within AWS Cloud.
+Which of the following statements is correct?
+  - A VPC spans all of the Availability Zones in the Region whereas a subnet spans only one Availability Zone in the Region
+- As per the AWS shared responsibility model, which of the following is a responsibility of AWS from a security and compliance point of view?
+  - Edge Location Management
+- Which of the following statement is correct for a Security Group and a Network Access Control List?
+  - Security Group acts as a firewall at the instance level whereas Network Access Control List acts as a firewall at the subnet level
+- Which of the following is correct about AWS "Developer" Support plan?
+  - Allows one contact to open unlimited cases
+- AWS Compute Optimizer delivers recommendations for which of the following AWS resources?
+(Select two)
+  - Amazon EC2 instances, Amazon EC2 Auto Scaling groups
+  - Amazon EBS volumes, AWS Lambda functions
+- Which of the following solutions can you use to connect your on-premises network with AWS Cloud (Select two).
+  - AWS Direct Connect
+  - AWS VPN
+- An IT company wants to run a log backup process every Monday at 2 AM.
+The usual runtime of the process is 5 minutes.
+As a Cloud Practitioner, which AWS services would you recommend to build a serverless solution for this use-case?
+(Select two)
+  - Lambda, CloudWatch
+- Which of the following AWS services are part of the AWS Foundation services for the Reliability pillar of the Well-Architected Framework in AWS Cloud?
+(Select two)
+  - AWS Service Quotas, AWS Trusted Advisor
+- An organization has a complex IT architecture involving a lot of system dependencies and it wants to track the history of changes to each resource.
+Which AWS service will help the organization track the history of configuration changes for all the resources?
+  - AWS Config
 -